Anytime you start a business with other people, you can expect to have disputes from time to time.

 Additionally, if you learn that an LLC member has engaged in wrongful or illegal conduct that makes it impractical or impossible to continue in business with them, you may need to take action.

-How to Prevent Limited Liability Company Disputes
+How to Prevent Limited Liability Company Disputes in Michigan

 The best way to avoid LLC member disputes is to have a thorough operating agreement.
 Your operating agreement can address details such as: